Discover folk - the CRM for people-powered businesses

 2. Budget considerations

 When selecting a CRM app for Android, it's crucial to balance cost and return on investment.
 Many CRM solutions offer tiered pricing, so consider what features are available at each price point.
-For startup founders, it might be wise to start with a free or low-cost option that can scale as your business grows.
+For sales teams of 20-50 people, it might be wise to start with a mid-tier option that can scale as your business grows without breaking the budget.

 3. Selection process

 Researching and choosing the right CRM vendor is a multi-step process.
-Begin by reading reviews and seeking recommendations from other founders in your industry.
+Begin by reading reviews and seeking recommendations from other sales managers in your industry.
 Look for vendors with a strong reputation for customer support and regular updates to their Android app.
-This ensures you’ll have a reliable partner as your business evolves.
+This ensures you'll have a reliable partner as your sales team evolves.

 4. Get a demo